 Physical Traits of the Golden Akita Retriever

 As this is a hybrid breed, you can never be sure as to which breed is going to provide the more prominent features.

-That being said, there are a number of general traits that do seem to be relatively common with the Golden Akita Retriever.
+That being said, there are many general traits that do seem to be relatively common with the Golden Akita Retriever.

-The head of this breed will also tend to be rather large in size.
+The head of this breed will also tend to be rather large.
 It will often be slightly roundish in shape with triangular ears that sit high on top of the head.

 Their legs are long with compact feet, but their legs are of a muscular nature, so do not be fooled.

 On most occasions, the tail is going to be similar to that of the Akita, which means it curls up onto their back.